-- JSON_SORT_KEYS If this flag is used, all the objects in output are sorted by key.
-This is useful e.g. if two JSON texts are diffed or visually compared. - JSON_PRESERVE_ORDER If this flag is used, object keys in the output are sorted into the same order in which they were first inserted to the object.
-For example, decoding a JSON text and then encoding with this flag preserves the order of object keys. - JSON_ENCODE_ANY Specifying this flag makes it possible to encode any JSON value on its own.
-Without it, only objects and arrays can be passed as the root value to the encoding functions.
+Prior to version 2.8: If this flag is used, object keys in the output are sorted into the same order in which they were first inserted to the object.
+For example, decoding a JSON text and then encoding with this flag preserves the order of object keys.

+JSON_ENCODE_ANY Specifying this flag makes it possible to encode any JSON value on its own.
+Without it, only objects and arrays can be passed as the json value to the encoding functions.

 Note: Encoding any value may be useful in some scenarios, but it's generally discouraged as it violates strict compatibility with RFC 4627.
-If you use this flag, don't expect interoperatibility with other JSON systems.
+If you use this flag, don't expect interoperability with other JSON systems.